 After an outbreak, barns, feeding troughs, buckets, and tack should all be disinfected to kill lingering organisms.
 A diluted bleach solution can be used on feeding equipment and stall walls and tack can be scrubbed with soap and water.

-And don't worry about older horses, as they rarely get warts and can only contract them once in their lifetime.
+And don't worry about older horses, as they rarely get warts.
 Still, be aware that lumps and bumps in older horses can be signs of other problems.